 Shellfish in the florida big bend

 Shellfish harvest and consumption in Florida is an important facet of the maritime heritage of many coastal towns.
 The Florida Big Bend has several towns that still harbor local shellfish fisheries.
 These working waterfront communities are places where present day fishers carry on the traditions of past generations.
-The Big Bend Shellfish Trail Map is an exciting new resource visitors and residents can use to learn about shellfish and the fisheries they support.
+The Big Bend Shellfish Trail Map (pdf, 30 MB) is an exciting new resource visitors and residents can use to learn about shellfish and the fisheries they support.

 The Big Bend Shellfish Trail offers an immersive experience, encouraging visitors to appreciate the ecological setting that supports shellfish and learn about the historic places along the trail.
 The Trail map highlights six shellfish species: oyster, hard clam, bay scallop, blue crab, stone crab, and shrimp.
 These six fisheries each have their own nuanced history in the Florida Big Bend region and there is much for visitors to discover as they trek along the Big Bend Shellfish Trail.